postcss/postcss/README.md

 fs.writeFileSync('main.out.map', result.map);
 ```

 PostCSS can also modify previous source map (for example, from Sass
 compilation).
 So, if you compile: Sass to CSS and then minify CSS
 by postprocessor, final source map will contain mapping from Sass code
 to minified CSS.

-Just set original source map content (as string in JS object)
+Just set original source map content (as string or JS object)
 to `map` option:

 ```js